Eyelids, Orbit and Tear Duct

 Ectropion and entropion: In both cases if the condition is pronounced then surgery will be required to correct the eyelid closure.

-Tear duct obstruction is treated depending on its type:
+Epiphora: This means tearing secondary to tear duct obstruction is treated depending on its type:

 - If it is congenital, the area will first be massaged until the tear duct is open.
 If that is not possible, then there are different surgery options.